Raunak0713/AspireAI/README.md

 - Developed Create User Mutation to enable seamless user creation in the database.
 - Added Query to fetch existing users by Clerk ID for efficient data retrieval.
 - Implemented route to sync Clerk with the database, ensuring data consistency.
+#### **Commit #11** : [Interview & Onboarding Routes Setup]
+- Established the Interview Route to streamline the scheduling and management of user interviews.
+- Developed the Mock Interview Route to facilitate AI-driven practice interviews.
+- Implemented the Onboarding Route to enhance user onboarding experience and guide users through initial app usage.